We’re collaborating with a textile manufacturer who has dramatically improved the fibre recovery process.

 Their state–of–the–art recycling facility can clean, sort, shred and reconstitute textile waste to be spun into new yarn; giving a second life to discarded textiles that may otherwise end up in Australian landfill.

-pre and post–consumer textile waste is collected from people and businesses around Australia.
+Pre and post–consumer textile waste is collected from people and businesses around Sydney, NSW.
 Including charity stores, manufacturers, fashion labels and retailers.

 Collected waste is sent to Hong Kong recycling plant for fibre recovery, where everything is Ozone laundered, colour sorted and shredded down to a fibrous fleece.